-We could administratively define issue repair as “real work” to incentivize the Development Team to turn their energies to ongoing repair instead of focusing only on new things.
+We could administratively define issue repair as “real work” to incentivize the Development Team to turn its energies to ongoing repair instead of focusing only on new things.
 However, developers in a healthy development context find intrinsic motivation to repair issues.
 And we want to avoid the administrative overhead of tracking issues: the tracking sometimes costs more than the repair itself.

 There is some cost of switching context from PBI development to issue mitigation.
-However, when developers see an issue, they are motivated to fix it now while it is fresh in their mind, in touch within the context.
+However, when developers see an issue, they are motivated to fix it now while the issue is fresh in their mind, in touch within the context.
 The more the team postpones the change (until later in the day, or until a subsequent Sprint), the more expensive it becomes.
 Subsequent changes in the environment or in the product may make it challenging to reproduce the issue later.

-If the Development Team cannot remove the cause of the issue in the agreed time box, the team escalates to the Product Owner.
+If the Development Team cannot remove the cause of the issue in the agreed time box, the team escalates it to the Product Owner.
 The Product Owner quickly decides whether to continue work on the issue at the potential expense of failing to complete all remaining PBIs in the Sprint, or alternatively creates a PBI for the issue and puts it visibly on the Product Backlog.
 If the Sprint Goal is at stake, the team may go into Emergency Procedure.

 ✥ ✥ ✥

-One or two team members start work on the issue, so that the rest of the team can continue making progress on a product increment. that will generate new value; this helps better manage overall risk.
+One or two team members start work on the issue so that the rest of the team can continue making progress on a product increment that will generate new value; this helps better manage overall risk.
 See Team per Task.

-This approach means that you can do away with much issue administration, including the management of dependencies related to issues or issue prioritization.
+This approach means you can do away with much issue administration, including the management of dependencies related to issues or issue prioritization.

 There are many supporting patterns that deal with competing priorities along the Value Stream.
-Daily Scrum orders the work items on this particular area of the Value Stream to give priority to plugging holes in the dyke.
+Daily Scrum orders the work items on this particular area of the Value Stream to give priority to plugging holes in the dike.
 Good Housekeeping ensures that the workspace itself doesn’t become flooded.
-Illegitimus Non Interruptus prevents the dyke from ending up with so many holes that it collapses.
+Illegitimus Non Interruptus prevents the dike from ending up with so many holes that it collapses.
 Emergency Procedure flushes work in progress and redirects the flow.

 Steve McConnell.
 “Software Quality at Top Speed.”
 In Software Development 4(8), August 1996, pp. 38–42.